DavidBuchanan314/rc4/README.md

 # rc4
 A python3 RC4 implementation that doesn't suck. (i.e. it's actually binary-safe...)

+> [!WARNING]
+> RC4 is cryptographically broken.
+Treat it as if it were rot13, base64, or other trivial encoding.
+Only use this if you know precisely why you're using it.

 Literally every other implementation I could find relied on chr/ord to decode bytes, which would fail on any invalid unicode sequences.